"But... I thought we need a government to force some behaviors so the weak and poor are not trampled under the boots of those with more power?"

 Under an economically (rather than politically) based justice system people with huge amounts of economic resources at their disposal would be able to buy off security firms and get away with murder (as long as they could make it worth the cost to the company in lost reputation and lost customers).
 Arguably this is somewhat true under political systems like ours as well, but I would estimate to a much smaller extent.

-Answer: In practice, the only monopolies that remain for very long times are the ones that are supported by the state.
+Answer: In practice, the only monopolies that remain for very long are the ones that are supported by the state.
 Natural monopolies don't remain monopolies very long since they succumb to competition.
 I suppose the exception would be if the company were able to adapt to new environments (eg Google (although not a monopoly) has been doing a good job of this even though it took them several attempts at Social).

 Large security firms (insurance agencies in the video) are controlled by their clients.
 If a firm starts abusing its power, clients will stop supporting it.